gatsbyjs/gatsby/docs/docs/using-cloudinary-image-service.md

 ## Gatsby-transformer-cloudinary

-After sourcing media files from Cloudinary, you will be able to leverage on Cloudinary’s media transformation capabilities you will make use of the `gatsby-transformer-cloudinary` which is a type of [transformer plugin](/docs/creating-a-transformer-plugin/) that is used to change image formats , style and dimension.
-While also optimizes images for minimal file size alongside high visual quality for an improved user experience and minimal bandwidth.
+After sourcing media files from Cloudinary, you will be able to leverage Cloudinary’s media transformation capabilities.
+To do so,  use `gatsby-transformer-cloudinary` which is a type of [transformer plugin](/docs/creating-a-transformer-plugin/) that is used to change image formats, styles and dimensions.
+It also optimizes images for minimal file size alongside high visual quality for an improved user experience and minimal bandwidth.

 Here's a [demo site that uses the gatsby-transformer-plugin](https://gatsby-transformer-cloudinary.netlify.com/fluid/)